 Here are some other bits of auction strategy I’ve used in the past:

-- Whenever an owner purchases a closer, as soon as possible, bring his handcuff up for bid.
-What may have been a $1 reliever now becomes a $5 pitcher because that owner wants to save insurance.
+- When an owner purchases a closer who may not be on entirely solid ground, as soon as possible, bring his handcuff up for bid.
+What may have been a $1 reliever now becomes a $5 pitcher because that owner wants save insurance.

 - Bid up hometown players … many owners aren’t so good at separating business from pleasure.

 - Make sure your bids hit the magic numbers on players you want to acquire.
 Basically, these are mental hurdles that owners are hesitant to go over.
 Typically the $20, $30, and $40 marks are points where many owners draw a line they won’t cross.

 - Occasionally bump the bid by a couple of dollars.
 Sometimes owners are used to the $1 increments and are thrown off when you throw them a curve.

 - Bid on positions where you’re set.
 Of course, you can’t bid on players if you don’t have a roster spot open, but say you have J.T.
 Realmuto and you’re not going to get a second pricey catcher, start bidding up Salvador Perez, Willson Contreras, and maybe Gary Sanchez.
 Keeping your utility slot open as long as possible really helps here.